show special characters

 display incorrect answers

-Rewrite the sentences, replacing the underlined sections with the correct pronouns.
+Rewrite the sentences, replacing the underlined sections with the correct personal pronouns.

 - Tu padre y tú siempre vais a correr los sábados.